 Pleasure Beach, Connecticut

 That same year, 45 Pleasure Beach cottages were destroyed in arson attacks, and all the other buildings were heavily vandalized.
-The former establishment was well known to the homeless, squatters, and risk-seeking partiers who left the area littered and in shambles.
+The former establishment was well known to the homeless, settlers, and risk-seeking partiers who left the area littered and in shambles.

 By September 2009, the amusement park’s bandstand, carousel, and bumper car area had been demolished without prior permission.
 Six months later, in March 2010, debris from the cottages began to be removed, paused for the summer to not disturb the seasonal wildlife and their habitats, and continued again in September 2010 until all the debris had been removed.